algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 1. Introduction

-The goal of this project is to create a virtual CPU and a compiler of our own assembly language.
-The language used to create both the CPU and the compiler must be made in C.
+The goal of this project is to create a virtual CPU and a compiler of our assembly language.
+To create both the CPU and the compiler, we must use the C programming language.

 ### 1.2 Prior knowledge

 This document uses multiple technical terms and principles related to computer science.
-Thus this document is mainly written for:
+Thus, this document is mainly written for:

 - Software engineers,
 - Current project collaborator,